Senegal opposition leader released as new clashes erupt

 “The conspiracy has failed.
 Our client will go home,” attorney Cire Cledor Ly told reporters.
 “We have had this result thanks to the mobilization of the people.”

+Sonko's supporters had vowed to start three more days of demonstrations on Monday, calling for Sonko's release, and some indicated that they would still push ahead with their efforts.
+Throngs of boisterous supporters descended on the courthouse downtown waving Senegalese flags and then made their way to his residence next.

-The violence has been the worst unrest to hit Senegal in nearly a decade, as demonstrators have sought to undermine Sall's business ties with former colonizer France.
-In recent days crowds have set fire to more than a dozen supermarkets opened by French retailer Auchan, and have targeted Total gas stations.
+Demonstrators have sought to undermine Sall's business ties with former colonizer France, attacking more than a dozen supermarkets opened by French retailer Auchan.
+Total gas stations also have been targeted by the protesters in Dakar.

 The sight of burned-out cars and boarded-up shops is a rarity in Senegal, which has never suffered the military coups and dictatorships that have destabilized so many of its neighbors in West Africa over the past half-century.